“This post may contain affiliate links. Please read my disclosure for more info.

 The cooking time is posted on each meal, so you’ll know what nights of the week you’ll make a quick dinner, and what nights you have a little extra time.

-The idea of $5 Meal plan is to save time and money, and the recipes follow suit.
+The idea of $5 Meal plan is to save money and time, and the recipes follow suit.
 They all range from 5-20 minutes of prep time, and 0-20 minutes of cook time.

 Anything I’ve made so far, has been ready to eat in under 30 minutes.
-For us, having a healthy meal that everyone likes on the table that quick has been a big improvement.
+For us, having cheap, healthy meals that don’t require a lot of work has been a big improvement.

 The recipes are measured for 4 servings, so depending on the size of your family, you can adjust it, or plan for some leftovers.